Rosi Wolfstein: Rosa Luxemburg

 It was in 1910 that she first came across Rosa Luxemburg, four years her senior and already established and respected within the party.
 On meeting Luxemburg, Wolfstein later wrote she was at once in awe and initially disappointed, because Luxemburg was so small in stature and so different from the woman Wolfstein had expected her to be.
 Initial disappointment was quickly replaced by respect as the two became friends, each recognising in the other a shared political outlook.
 Between 1912 and 1913 Wolfstein studied as one of Luxemburg's pupils at the party academy in Berlin.
 For nine years, till 1919, the two of them worked closely together on political matters.
 One thing they had in common was a talent for public speaking, and the evening before the 1912 General Election – in which their SPD won twice as many votes as the next placed party – Luxemburg and Wolfstein, described by one admirer as a woman of small stature and extraordinary presence, shared a platform at the final major pre-election event.

 When war broke out in the late summer of 1914 Wolfstein was one of those in the SPD who opposed the party leadership decision to agree a political truce at the outbreak of the war and, more specifically, to vote in favour of "war credits".
 During the war she was an activist within the Spartacus League in the Duisburg region and, as a radical pacifist, was several times arrested, spending in total approximately a year in prison during the war.
-She took part in the illegal youth conference at Jena in Easter 1916, as a delegate from the Duisburg Socialist young Workers.
+She took part in the illegal youth conference at Jena in Easter 1916, as a delegate from the Duisburg Socialist Young Workers.
 In a secret police report dated 10 May 1917 Wolfstein was identified as a "fanatical individual" ("fanatische Persönlichkeit"): she and her fellow campaigners in Duisburg were frequently characterised as "enemy agents" ("feindliche Agenten").
-As the scale of the human slaughter on the front line and of the economic destitution on the home front mounted, the number of SPD politicians opposing the war increased, and it was primarily over this issue that the SPD (party) split in 1917.
+As the scale of the human slaughter on the front line and of the economic destitution on the home front mounted, the number of SPD politicians opposing the war increased, and it was primarily over this issue that the SPD split in 1917.
 In 1917 Wolfstein was at the founding conference of the breakaway faction, launched as the Independent Social Democratic Party ("Unabhängige Sozialdemokratische Partei Deutschlands" / USPD) at Gotha.
 She attended as a representative of the Spartacus League, which now became a quasi-autonomous element within the new party.